-Where the Company enters into OTC derivative transactions, JPMorgan Chase Bank, N.A. will provide administrative services in connection with the collateral management functions.
+- 11.1 Where the Company enters into OTC derivative transactions, JPMorgan Chase Bank, N.A. will provide administrative services in connection with the collateral management functions. - 11.2 Any collateral posted in favour of the Fund under an OTC derivative transaction will be held by the Depositary or by one of its sub-custodians.

-Buying Shares and Selling Shares - General Information
+12 Buying Shares and Selling Shares - General Information